htihle/htihle.github.io/weirdml.md

     <p><em>Maximum accuracy for each run on the Chess Game Outcome Prediction task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>

+Simply guessing white wins always will give you about 50% here, which is why I put the "random chance" line at 50% for this task.
+Most of the models manage to, at least sometimes get to about 60% accuracy, but struggle to do better than this.
+The best run is from claude-3-5-sonnet, which gets an accuracy of 74% using 20 handcrafted features.
+I suspect that with better handcrafted features (in principle you could track to full board state and craft features from that) you should be able to reach 90% accuracy or more, even with only 1000 games, but this is just a guess.

 ### Unsupervised Digit Recognition
 <div style="text-align: center">
     <img src="../images/train_test_data.png" width="600"/>